-To use the sink(s) or shower, switch ON the FRESH WATER PUMP switch on the DC distribution panel.
+To use the sinks or shower, switch ON the FRESH WATER PUMP switch on the DC distribution panel.
 Some minor variations in the water temperature and pressure may occur as the pump cycles.

-The sink(s) drain overboard.
+The sinks drain overboard.
 Shower water drains to a sump pump system located in the bilge below the cabin floor.
 An automatic float switch in the shower sump controls the pump.
 After showering, let the cold water flow for a period of time to flush the drainage system of soap residue.
 The shower drain strainer should be cleaned regularly and the sump inspected periodically for accumulated debris that needs to be removed.

-Water Heater (optional)
+Water Heater

-If installed, the optional water heater is located in the mechanical space.
+The water heater is located outboard in the port mechanical space.
 The water heater uses an AC element that is thermostatically controlled at the heater.
 A high pressure relief valve protects the system from excessive pressure.